 However, if you choose a Term Policy with a Return of Premium you get all of your money back, at the end of the term.
 You don’t recoup the total policy coverage amount but every penny that you’ve paid into the policy comes back to you if you don’t die,

-Now typically to get a return of premium term policy, it’s always going to cost more than a traditional turn because they’re adding that extra value in there.
-Have you got all your money back?
-They’re going to charge you more and this going to sound counter intuitive, it’s going to cost more for a shorter term, cost less for a longer-term with the return of premium.
-So you want to look at a 30-year return of premium term.
+Typically, a Return of Premium Term policy is always going to cost more than a Traditional Term because they’re adding that extra value in there.
+It may sound counter-intuitive because it’s going to cost more for a shorter term and cost less for a longer-term with the Return of Premium.
+So you may want to look at a 30-year Return of Premium Term.
 The last thing to bear in mind with this kind of term policy is that not only is it going to cost more, and you’re going to want that longer-term to get that price down but you have to be younger to get it.
-Now the small number of companies that even offer this program wants you to be 50 or younger.
+Now the small number of companies that even offer this program requires you to be 50 or younger.

-There are some options for 60 or younger but they do cost more, so 50 or younger is the sweet spot, but if you’re in your 50s, don’t fret you that know you want to sit down with an agent that has access to a lot of options, and you want to see what they can offer you and what it’s going to cost, at least, price it out.
-But a lot of people look at what is the return of premium cost, what is traditional term cost and usually they go for a traditional term cost.
-It can be twice as much price to get a return of the premium policy.
+There are some options for 60 or younger but they are more expensive.
+So 50 years or younger is the sweet spot.
+Well, if you’re in your 50s, don’t fret, schedule some time to sit down with an agent that has access to a lot of options.
+Needless to say, a lot of people look at what the price difference is between the return of premium cost and the traditional term cost.
+Usually, they go for a traditional term policy because the return of the premium policy can be twice as much.